thzandvl/microhack-sap-data/ExtractSalesOrderHeadersUsingODP.md

 > Note : the source code of the CDS View can be found [here](scripts/zbd_i_salesdocument_e.asddls)

 ## Create a Linked Service to the Synapse SQL Pool
-* this will represent the target/sink of the pipeline
+* This will represent the target/sink of the pipeline

 * Switch to the `Manage` view